-This report contains general information on Colombia's main policies and regulations for the importation of food and agricultural products into the country.
-U.S. exporters are encouraged to pay special attention to the role key sanitary and phytosanitary agencies, such as INVIMA and ICA, play prior and upon the arrival of shipments at ports of entry in Colombia, as well as in the registration of their products and manufacturing facilities in the United States.
-Specifically, this report contains key information about the new regulations in connection with front-of package labeling (FOPL) for nutrient declarations and warning labels for processed food, and the certification of maximum levels for sodium.
+This report contains general information on Colombia's policies and regulations for the importation of food and agricultural products.
+U.S. exporters are encouraged to pay special attention to the role sanitary and phytosanitary agencies within the government of Colombia (GOC), such as the National Institute for the Surveillance of Food and Medicines (INVIMA) and the Colombian Institute for Agriculture and Livestock (ICA), play prior and upon the arrival of shipments at ports of entry in Colombia, as well as in the registration of their products and manufacturing facilities in the United States.
+This report also contains a section on trade facilitation, and key government and private sector players.